vovvy-ops/bedrock_learning-hack/README.md

 # Before we start I want to make one thing clear.This is for EDUCATIONAL PURPOSES only and I am NOT responsible for any damages caused.
+Please read ALL the script to avoid errors.

 # Bedrock Learning Gemini Solver